We open for applications in October 2022 and the application deadlines are as follows:

 - At ‘How will you submit the BBC?’ choose the option ‘I will ask my institution to send a digital BBC to Leiden University’.

-- At ‘Study adviser statements’ upload a self-made document that states: ‘not applicable to the GMD guest student’.
+- At ‘Study adviser statements’ upload a document that states: ‘not applicable to the GMD guest student’.

-- Submit the form, click on ‘Send’.
+- Submit the form by clicking on ‘Send’.

 Be aware that after filling out the form, you will receive no confirmation.